 - Everyone kinda ignores the problem (trust me, I know you all see it) because cross-functional solutions are difffffficult.

-I bet you don’t ignore getting more customers though.
+I bet your company doesn’t ignore getting more customers though.

 Image Source: GIPHY